alankrantas/aws-sdk-js-bedrock-llm-example/README.md

 # Invoke AWS Bedrock LLM Model Using AWS SDK for JavaScript

-A basic example of invoking an AWS Bedrock model and get LLM responses.
+A basic script of invoking an AWS Bedrock LLM model (using Anthropic Claude v2 as example) and get responses.

 ## Prerequisites